It’s about as iconic as “Bolt the Bird.”

 Alongside the one-for-one trade, you also have the ability to poke holes in your opponent’s hand.
 If you take their only threat, you may have bought enough time to win the game yourself.
 Against Elves for example, you can take them off their one payoff, like an Archdruid or Ezuri, and leave them with a bunch of 1/1 Elves that aren’t winning the game on their own.
 If you take your opponent’s one removal spell, you’re eliminating the only way they can deal with your creatures.
 If your opponent has two Tarmogoyfs and a Terminate in hand, take the Terminate.
 The key to poking holes in your opponents hand is ignoring redundancy when possible and taking the card that sticks out the most.

 Poking a hole in their hand could also mean taking them off curve.
-Perhaps a Birds of Paradise, while light on lands, was meant to curve into a number of different 3 drops like Knight of the Reliquary.
-By taking the Birds of Paradise and leaving them with no play on either turn 1 or turn 2, you’ve gained a significant amount of tempo advantage.
+Perhaps a Birds of Paradise, while light on lands, was meant to curve into a number of different three drops like Knight of the Reliquary.
+By taking the Birds of Paradise and leaving them with no play on either turn one or turn two, you’ve gained a significant amount of tempo advantage.

-To demonstrate the power of turn 1 discard, here’s a scenario from a game I played against a Ponza (land destruction) deck.
+To demonstrate the power of turn one discard, here’s a scenario from a game I played against a Ponza (land destruction) deck.

 (Opp.)
 Turn 1: Forest, Utopia Sprawl on Forest